 Learning about Primary and Secondary Colors

-Ziplock Freezer Bags (quart size) recommended or other strong clear bag
+- Ziplock Freezer Bags (quart size) recommended or other strong, clear freezer bag

 - Fold back the top of the ziplock.
 This keeps the bag from getting sticky on the outside.

 - Pour about an inch high of light corn syrup on the bottom of the bag.